dhutchis/lxcexp/README.md

    ve1, ve2, ..., veN using overlayfs.
 Will sleep for a period between lxc-start's.
 3. `lxcexp_start.sh`    -- Starts the N VEs in the background.
 After the VEs bring their lo network interface up, they will make a number of pings to localhost, and poweroff.
-4. `lxcexp_info.sh`     -- Gives the current state of all N VEs, including how many pings they performed.
+4. *`lxcexp_info.sh`     -- Gives the current state of all N VEs, including how many pings they performed.
+   Do not use if there are a lot of VEs; it will print several lines to the terminal for each VE.
 5. `lxcexp_takedown.sh` -- Destroy the N VEs in the tmpfs forcefully, unmount the tmpfs file system.
+6. *`lxcexp_stats.sh`     -- Gives a few key summary statistics of all the VEs.
+Very useful.
-6. To kill the base VE, run `lxc-destroy -n ve0`
+7. To kill the base VE, run `lxc-destroy -n ve0`

 Hardcoded things that might be of interest to change